pureslurp/DKPGA/README.txt

 An optimization program to maximize 'AvgPointsPerGame' of a DraftKings lineup, specifically for PGA tournaments.
-Will need to download roster from DraftKings website
+In order to execute script, you will need to download roster csv from DraftKings website for the specific tournament.